calint/glos/src/engine/README.md

   - clients must run in a deterministic way thus `threaded_grid` must be off
 * `sdl` handles initiation and shutdown of sdl2
 * `metrics` keeps track of frame time and statistics
-* `o1store` template that implements O(1) alloc and free of preallocated objects
+* `o1store` template that implements O(1) allocate and free of preallocated objects
 * `token` is a helper to parse text

 ## multithreaded engine
 * configuration`threaded_update` enables update and render to run on different threads
 * configuration `threaded_grid` enables `update` and `resolve_collisions` of `grid` `cells` to run on available cores in parallel and unsequenced order
+* attention is needed when objects are interacting with other objects during `update` or `on_collision` because the object being interacted with might be running code on other threads
 * guarantees given by engine:
   - only one thread is active at a time in an object's `update` or `on_collision`
   - collision between two objects is handled only once, considering that collision between same two objects can be detected on several threads if both objects overlap `grid` `cells`
 * `threaded_update` creates data races between update and render thread on `object` `position`, `angle`, `scale`, `glob_ix` and may be acceptable
-* attention is needed when objects are interacting with other objects during `update` or `on_collision` because the object being interacted with might be running code on other threads

 ## schematics
 regarding `threaded_update` and `threaded_grid`